How to Build a Lead Qualification Process

 Use a Discovery Call to Determine Alignment

-- What challenges do they want to solve?
+• What specific challenges do they need to address?

-- How urgently do they need your solution?
+• How soon do they need to implement a solution?

 Make Sure the Right People Are Involved

-When chatting with a prospect, ask these lead qualification questions:
+When engaging with a prospect, incorporate these key lead qualification questions into your conversations:

-As you build a relationship with your contact, you can inquire about how they impact the buying process.
-If they aren’t the key decision-maker, ask for an introduction to the decision-makers
+As you develop rapport with your contact, explore their influence in the lead qualification process.
+If they aren't the primary decision-maker, request an introduction to those who are.

 Work on Timing and Buyer/Vendor Alignment